 | Health Risks | Higher: can cause severe reactions | Moderate; mainly allergy triggers |

-| Treatment | May require professional help | It can often be cleaned at home |
+| Removal | Often requires professional help | Can often be cleaned at home |

-Harmful Effects of Mold and Mildew
+Harmful Effects of Mold & Mildew

-- Coughing, wheezing, and a runny nose
+- Coughing, wheezing, and shortness of breath

 - Itchy, watery eyes and skin irritation

-- Aggravation of asthma symptoms
+- Aggravation of asthma and respiratory conditions

-- Long-term exposure may increase respiratory issues
+- Long-term exposure can lead to chronic respiratory issues

 How to Detect Mold in Your House